Without energy, we would not survive as a society. However, without smart energy, we will not survive the coming decades and centuries.

 Smart meters are actually one of the most common tools for controlling energy use.
 In 2019, the U.S. had installed over 94 million advanced metering infrastructure (AMI), AKA smart meters.
 However, only 12% of those were installed in non-residential facilities.
 AMI technology calculates your building’s energy usage in real-time by sending automated readings to suppliers every 30 minutes.
 With this data, energy suppliers can charge you for the exact amount of energy you used, instead of an estimation.

-IoT solutions can even improve the security of both the physical structure and your digital technology by integrating multiple systems.
+IoT energy management solutions can even improve the security of both the physical structure and your digital technology by integrating multiple systems.

 How to Turn IoT into Tangible Smart Energy Solutions